Catfish making their way into Swiss restaurants

 Spreading to Lake Geneva

 Catfish have been making a name for themselves in Swiss lakes for some 20 years now.
-The most recent figures from the Federal Office for the Environment (FOEN) date from 2023, when more than 7,500 catfish were reported as caught, compared with just 500 in 2003.
+The most recent figures from the Federal Office for the Environment (FOEN) date from 2023, when more than 7,500 catfish were reported caught, compared with just 500 in 2003.

 While Lake Neuchâtel and Lake Murten have been home to catfish for almost half a century, Lake Geneva has only hosted them since the 1990s.
 Warmer weather, and therefore warmer water, has encouraged the spread in Swiss lakes.
 The first catches were reported in the 2000s; regular fishing took off in 2015 in Lakes Neuchâtel and Murten, and in 2020 in Lake Geneva.